pokey/dotfiles/doc/bash.md

 #### General
 - `~~` expands to the root directory of the current git repo
+- `cg` changes directory to the root of the current git repo

 #### Branches
 - `go <branch>` will use `fzf` to find branches by name and change to that